Preparing and Storing Nose Work Odors

 While you set your hides, you never want to put a naked swab out.
 When you pick up your odor swab and go home, you leave behind a primary source of odor.
 Nose Work dogs (and this might include your dog) who visit the area will want to source it, but will likely be told to behave on the leash, and will certainly not be rewarded for finding source.

 So what do you do instead?
 Put the oiled swabs into tins and other small containers.
-All Good Dogs is a great place to get tins and other small containers.
-K9 Nose Work Source stocks regular and colored tins as well as other small containers.
+All Good Dogs is a great place to get tins and other small odor vessels.
+K9 Nose Work Source stocks regular and colored tins as well as other small odor vessels.
 For something special, you can even get camo tins!
 Paws4Fun stocks fun and inventive tubes for holding swabs.

 You can also get creative, and it doesn't have to cost much.
 These travel toothbrush holders come with 4 tiny holes on each side; just plug the big hole at the end so the swabs won't fall out.
 For small hides I love to use heat shrink tubing, which is cheap and comes in all sorts of fun colors.
 Some people use travel salt and pepper shakers.
 You can get creative!
 Anything that will hold swabs securely, while letting out some odor, is a possibility.